RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 And then start and watch the build, which will take about a minute to complete:

-`oc start-build payment-native-service --from-file target/*-runner --follow`
+`oc start-build payment --from-file target/*-runner --follow`

 This step will combine the native binary with a base OS image, create a new container image, and push it to an internal image registry.

 Once that’s done, deploy the new image as an OpenShift application:

-`oc new-app payment-native-service`
+`oc new-app payment`

 and expose it to the world:

-`oc expose svc/payment-native-service`
+`oc expose svc/payment`

 Finally, make sure it’s actually done rolling out:

-`oc rollout status -w dc/payment-native-service`
+`oc rollout status -w dc/payment`

-Wait for that command to report replication controller `payment-native-service-1` successfully rolled out before continuing.
+Wait for that command to report replication controller `payment-1` successfully rolled out before continuing.

-And now we can access using `curl` once again.
-In the Terminal, run this command, which constructs the URL using `oc get route` and then calls curl to access the endpoint:

-`curl $(oc get route payment-native-service -o=go-template --template={% raw %}'{{ .spec.host }}'{% endraw %})/payment`

->`NOTE`: The above curl command constructs the URL to your running app on the cluster using the oc get route command.

-You should see:

-`hello quarkus-on-openshift from people-1-9sgsm`

->`NOTE`: Your hostname (the Kubernetes pod in which your app runs) name will be different from the above.

 Open `knative/service.yaml` to specify the Knative Serving custom resource align with the above payment service.